Does My Electrical Panel Need to Be Replaced?

 - No single main breaker at the top

-- Multiple large breakers in the top section that each control a group of circuits
+- Multiple large breakers in the top section

 - You have to flip 3 to 6 breakers to shut off all power